 I loved Copenhagen.
 I don’t know if it was the bright sun shining down on us, the unique hotels I stayed in, the gorgeous and fun sites I visited or the friendly Danes I met in Copenhagen.
 Whatever it was, I had a brilliant time, and so below I share with you my best places to stay and things to eat, see and do in Copenhagen

 I stayed in two brilliant hotels in Copenhagen, each equally unique offering fun experiences and comfy beds to add a perfect addition to my weekend.

 Hotel Fox was full of individual rooms each designed by a different local artist, from my boxing room to Emma’s burlesque style room and Marv’s room filled with tiles and a rams head!?
-Yes they were definitely unique and added a little something extra to my dreams at night.
+Yes, they were definitely unique and added a little something extra to my dreams at night.

 A boxing ring in my room?!
 AMAZING!

-The rest of the hotel was filled with crazy art work and quirky Danish furniture and the best bit of all… the best G & T in the world… and you have it on my authority it was pretty damn good.
+The rest of the hotel was filled with crazy artwork and quirky Danish furniture and the best bit of all… the best G & T in the world… and you have it on my authority it was pretty damn good.

 The Andersen Hotel was a new, stylish hotel with loads of small touches that made you feel welcome and at home as soon as you walked in.
 From the coffee machine in the lobby where you can help yourself to a latte or mocha 24/7, to the delicious chocolate truffles left in my room.
 I had a smile on my face from the moment I entered the hotel, made only wider when I was lent another great bike to continue my cycling adventures around the city.

-The Best Place the Eat…
+The Best Place To Eat…